jaekwon/GoLLRB/README.md

 # Notice from the forker

 This is a fork of the original GoLLRB to make the nodes immutable.
-This slower by an order of magnitude, but makes it possible to serialize/iterate over a tree while it is still being updated live.
+This makes it slower by an order of magnitude, but makes it possible to serialize/iterate over a tree while it is still being updated live.

 Well, it isn't completely immutable.
-Node colors are still mutable, but you probably don't care about that data.
-This also means that you can't fork a tree and use it as a separate sovereign tree.
+Node colors are still mutable, but you probably don't care about that.
+This also means that you can't fork a tree and use it as a separate sovereign tree, as the colors will get mixed up.

-I'm interested in making this faster but not sure how to do so.

 # GoLLRB